1moshe135/my-CS50-finale-project/README.md

 #### Video Demo:  <https://youtu.be/k9QzfovHceI>
 #### Link for web playing at itch.io: <https://1moshe135.itch.io/my-cs-50-finale-project>

-#### * sorry if the git looks short. i spent a lot of time to write a 6 page one, but because of reloading the changes weren't saved. :(
+* sorry if this readme looks short. i spent a lot of time to write a 6 page one, but because of reloading the changes weren't saved. :(

 ## IMPORTANT!
-*the game works only on non-mac computers and require keyboard!
+* the game works only on non-mac computers and require keyboard!
-*the assets.zip file need to be extructed before downloading the game in order for it to work!
+* the assets.zip file need to be extructed before downloading the game in order for it to work!
-*the game is much better with sound on! play only if you are ok with getting fraustrated >:3
+* the game is much better with sound on! play only if you are ok with getting fraustrated >:3

-## project background
+## BACKGROUND

 Hello!
 I'm Moshe, and this is my CS-50 X finale project!
 For my project, I decided to create something I've been wanting to do with a friend for quite a while.
 It all started when I became a programming teacher, and I didn't feel assured that I had all the tools I needed.
 That's when my journey began.